KevinB-Statistics/Institution_Admin/README.md

 ## Institution Admin Onboarding

 When you visit the site you will be presented with a form to onboard your institution.
-Provide your institution name, an admin email and the domains used for student and faculty email addresses.
+Provide your **full name**, institution name, an admin email and the domains used for student and faculty email addresses.
 Each domain has its own field.
 After submitting the form your request will be reviewed by the OverYonder admin.

 The OverYonder admin can review these requests at `/oyadmin`.
 From this page the admin may approve or decline each request, or click the Message button to email the requester.
 When a request is approved the institution admin will be redirected automatically to `/admin`.

 ## Getting Started